chung-coder/Iot-bartender/README.md

 This is an **AI bartender with Age verification**.
 Because of the working holiday in Orchid Island during the summer vacation, I want to share Original Cocktail that I met in this summer through this project.
 To implement this project, I would use five drinks and rice wine.
 As for user, there are three steps to operate.

 a.
-First, user need to offer their selfie to identify age.
+First, users need to offer their selfie to identify age.
 If their age is less than 18 years old, they cannot choose rice wine as a component of drinks.

 b.
-Second, user need to choose the drinks what they like and the proportion what they want on their mobile device.
+Second, users need to choose the drinks what they like and the proportion what they want on their mobile device.

 c.
-Third, the mobile device will generate an qr-code and user can use it to pick their drink.
+Third, the mobile device will generate an qr-code and users can use it to pick their drink.

 ![](https://i.imgur.com/cbIxT6t.png)